nietras/nietras.github.io/_posts/2020-10-01-embedded-assembly-loading .md

 ---
 REPOST: Of an old blog post from 2014.

-Jeffrey Richter has previously written about how to deploy a single executable file for an application by embedding dependencies as resources in the main application assembly in [Jeffrey Richter: Excerpt #2 from CLR via C#, Third Edition](http://blogs.msdn.com/b/microsoft_press/archive/2010/02/03/jeffrey-richter-excerpt-2-from-clr-via-c-third-edition.aspx).
+Jeffrey Richter has previously written about how to deploy a single executable file for an application by embedding dependencies as resources in the main application assembly inÂ [Jeffrey Richter: Excerpt #2 from CLR via C#, Third Edition](http://blogs.msdn.com/b/microsoft_press/archive/2010/02/03/jeffrey-richter-excerpt-2-from-clr-via-c-third-edition.aspx).

 However, this solution has a few issues.
 It does not handle Portable Class Libraries (PCLs) and does not show how to support loading symbols from embedded pdb-files either.
 The code presented below handles both.